-5.32.
+5.34.
 The assessment of radiological impact to the public should be estimated using individual effective dose to the representative person, which is the sum of the committed effective dose from intakes of radionuclides (by ingestion and inhalation) and effective dose from external irradiation [1, 3].
 Doses from internal irradiation are calculated using dose coefficients from intakes of radionuclides by ingestion and inhalation, which provide committed effective doses per unit activity of intake, expressed in units of Sv Bq-1.
 Tabulated values of dose coefficients applicable for members of the public are available in a number of publications [1, 43].
 For calculating effective dose from external irradiation, standard models exist as well as compilations of dose coefficients [1, 44].

-5.33.
+5.35.
 Dose coefficients for internal irradiation are provided for different age groups [1, 43].
 If there are factors that may result in a particular age group being the more highly exposed then this age group should be considered.
 The application of dose coefficients for age groups should be weighed in relation to the ability to predict concentrations in the environment from a source and the ability to account for uncertainties in habit data for individuals exposed.
-Uncertainties in estimates of dose, particularly for prospective calculations, are generally not reduced significantly by increasing the number of age categories for which dose coefficients have been provided [42].
+Uncertainties in estimates of dose, particularly for prospective calculations, are generally not reduced significantly by increasing the number of age groups should be based on the exposure scenarios for the facility and activity at the site under consideration.
+Generally 2-4 age groups should be sufficient in most of the cases (for example, 1 and 10 year old children and adults).
+Exposures to the embryo, the fetus and to breast fed infants may need to be considered, in particular in scenarios with significant radioiodine releases.